 Château d'Yquem has a very long life span: twenty, fifty, a hundred years, or more… As with all great wines, Yquem is transfigured over time, developing a host of deliciously subtle aromas and flavours.
 Its colour changes over the years from the brightness of dawn to the darkness of dusk, and from shimmering straw yellow to golden-brown with amber and caramel highlights, and then to mahogany.

-In the 1855 Bordeaux Classification, Château d'Yquem is the only wine to hold a "Premier Cru Classé Supérieur" rating.
+In the 1855 Bordeaux Classification, Château d'Yquem is the only wine to hold a "Premier Cru Classé Supérieur" rating, placing it at the absolute pinnacle of sweet white wines.
 Best served cold at 8 degrees.
 As an aperitif, with fresh fruits, cheese, sushi, savoury white meat and chicken dishes.

 2001: A picture perfect growing season, with a dry month of September (sunny and moderately warm) that was ideal for retaining acidity and freshness.
 A few showers came at just the right time and an anticyclone completed a fortuitous set of circumstances that induced widespread botrytisation.
 The grapes showed rare concentration and great purity.
 This is clearly a benchmark vintage.